 Organizing framework What went well?
 What could have gone better?
-Recommendations for what will need to go well in the future Cross-cutting Federal level The federal government leveraged both its technical capacity and convening function to develop technical guidance and contribute to data and information sharing practices that supported provincial and territorial public health responses (one opinion piece) Use of vague and indefinite language over the course of the pandemic resulted in confusion for residents, especially with respect to policy communication (one rapid review - AMSTAR 0/9; one opinion piece) Decentralized decision-making between federal and provincial levels led to fragmented responses and unequal 'epidemiological success' across provinces and territories (two observational studies - 1, 2) Reconsider what the federal government role should be in mitigating health and economic disruptions in the future (one government report) Greater centralization of pandemic responses at the federal level, as demonstrated in other countries, may support a more coordinated response (one rapid review - AMSTAR 0/9) Provincial level The Ontario Command Table was not led by public-health officials unlike in other provinces such as British Columbia and Prince Edward Island (one government report; one environmental scan) Lessons learned from the SARS outbreak were not implemented in Ontario prior to COVID-19 (one government report) Public-health measures Federal level Federal level Federal level The Public Health Agency of Canada improved how it managed the assessment and Limited stockpile of PPE led to shortages at the beginning of the The federal government to improve its processes for administering mandatory
+Recommendations for what will need to go well in the future Cross-cutting Federal level The federal government leveraged both its technical capacity and convening function to develop technical guidance and contribute to data and information sharing practices that supported provincial and territorial public health responses (one opinion piece) Provincial level Elected officials' decisions to suspend partisan disputes in Quebec and support the government increased the effectiveness of communication strategies deployed (one opinion piece) Use of vague and indefinite language over the course of the pandemic resulted in confusion for residents, especially with respect to policy communication and public-health guidance (one rapid review - AMSTAR 0/9; one qualitative study, and one opinion piece) Decentralized decision-making between federal and provincial levels led to fragmented responses and unequal 'epidemiological success' across provinces and territories (two observational studies - 1, 2) Provincial level The Ontario Command Table was not led by public-health officials unlike in other provinces such as British Columbia and Prince Edward Island (one government report; one environmental scan) At the beginning of the pandemic, INESSS and INSPQ in Quebec faced coordination challenges in terms of the subject areas they would each cover which led to differing scientific recommendations on similar or related subjects (one opinion piece) Reconsider what the federal government role should be in mitigating health and economic disruptions in the future (one government report) Greater centralization of pandemic responses at the federal level, as demonstrated in other countries, may support a more coordinated response (one rapid review - AMSTAR 0/9)